 According to the New York Times, big cities were already “losing their allure” before a pandemic hit, with people opting for lower costs of living, starting families or trying to escape the stress of a bustling city.
 Now, after the first wave of COVID-19 hit areas with dense populations particularly hard and forced people to work from home, city residents may be interested in buying a home with room for an office and living in an area with fewer people packed into a square mile.

-Whatever their reason for leaving the city, brand new suburbanites are finding a new home and a new way of life away from the concrete jungle.
-If you’re thinking about moving to the ‘burbs, we’re here to help make the transition as smooth as possible.
+Whatever their reason for leaving the city life, brand new suburbanites are finding a new home and a new way of life away from the concrete jungle.
+If you’re thinking about getting a new home in the ‘burbs, we’re here to help make the transition as smooth as possible.
 Let’s start by explaining what exactly a suburb is.

 A suburb is a residential area located outside a major city, within commuting distance.
-Many people who live in the suburbs travel into the city for work.
-By living in the suburbs, residents can enjoy the perks of the city when they want while enjoying more space for the same (or less) cost and more peace away from the city hustle.
+Many people who live in the suburbs travel to the city for work.
+By living in the suburbs, residents can enjoy the perks of the city when they want while enjoying more outdoor space, larger homes and more peace away from the noise and hustle of the city.

 Moving from the city to the suburbs isn’t just a change in scenery; it’s also a change in lifestyle.
-You’ll quickly realize that the suburban lifestyle can be much different from what you’re used to in the city, down to where you eat, how you get around, what you spend money on and how you spend your time.
+You’ll quickly realize that the suburban lifestyle is different from city life, down to where you eat, how you get around, what you spend money on and how you spend your time.

-New York is known as the “city that never sleeps” and the same can be said for many cities, where bars stay open until dawn and some restaurants and convenience stores never close.
-However, in the suburbs, you may be surprised to find most businesses closing for the day between 9 and 5 p.m.
-With these new business hours, you may have to rearrange your schedule or find new ways to fill your time after 9 p.m.
+New York is known as the “city that never sleeps,” and the same can be said for many cities where bars stay open until dawn and some restaurants and convenience stores never close.
+In the suburbs, you may be surprised to find most businesses closing for the day between 5 and 9 p.m.
+With these different business hours, you may have to rearrange your schedule or find new ways to fill your time after 9 p.m.

 Cities often have several options for getting around without the use of a car.
 Public transportation is not only readily available, but it’s also the popular choice for many city dwellers who don’t want to sit in traffic or pay exorbitant costs associated with owning a car in the city.
-Depending on the suburb you choose, you may not have several – or any – public transit options.
+Depending on the suburb you choose, you may not have many public transit options.

-Other than limited public transportation options, there’s another reason you may need a car in the suburbs.
-Everything is farther away.
+You may also need a car because everything is farther away.
 With more space to spread out in the suburbs, the businesses that used to be a block or so away may now be miles from your home.
-You won’t likely be able to walk down the street to grab a bite to eat, go shopping or visit your friends.
+You won’t be able to walk down the street to grab a bite to eat, go shopping or visit your friends.